 Her poetry has been nominated for a Pushcart Prize, received an Honorable Mention from the New Millennium Writing Competition, and received Special Merit from the New Women’s Voices Poetry Chapbook Contest.
 She has done poetry readings all over the country.

 Janine teaches writing and literature at the State University College of Environmental Science and Forestry (SUNY-ESF) in Syracuse, New York.
 Her academic work has been published in journals such as Hybrid Pedagogy and Writing on the Edge.
 Her reflections about teaching in a living/learning community appeared in the book Building and Sustaining Learning Communities by Hurd and Stein.
-Her scholarly work and book reviews have appeared in places such as the anthology Ecocritical Aesthetics from Indiana University Press and the journal Interdisciplinary Studies in Literature and the Environment (ISLE).
+Her scholarly work and book reviews have appeared in places such as the anthology Ecocritical Aesthetics: Language, Beauty, and the Environment from Indiana University Press and the journal Interdisciplinary Studies in Literature and the Environment (ISLE).